sigasi/sigasi_insights/content/manual/vunit.md

 # VUnit project setup in Sigasi Studio

+## Prerequisites

+Sigasi Studio needs to know where VUnit is installed.
+If you installed VUnit using `pip install vunit_hdl` and Python is in your path, then Sigasi Studio should find your VUnit installation.
+To verify whether Sigasi Studio can find your VUnit installation, go to **Window > Preferences > Sigasi > Toolchains > VUnit** and check the read-only **VUnit installation path** field.

+If you have installed VUnit in a dedicated location, you should add the VUnit location to the $PYTHONPATH and make sure the $PYTHONPATH variable is visible to Sigasi Studio.

+When you're installing VUnit in a virtualenv, make sure to launch Sigasi Studio from within the terminal after activating the virtualenv.

 ## Import VUnit Project

 To import an existing VUnit project, click **File > Import... > Sigasi > Import a VUnit project**.
 Next, select the VUnit script (`run.py`) and the location for the Sigasi Project.